Radioactive Man (The Simpsons episode): Production

 The episode was written by John Swartzwelder, and directed by Susie Dietter.
 When Dietter read through his first script, she did not find it very funny because of all the visual gags.
 Once the animatic was finished, she thought: "Hey, this is really funny!"

 This is the first episode of The Simpsons to be digitally colored.
-The duties of that task went to USAnimation, who would later work on "The Simpsons 138th Episode Spectacular".
-Digital coloring would not be attempted again until season 12's "Tennis the Menace", and again in season 14's "Treehouse of Horror XIII".
-The show permanently switched to digital coloring later in that same season, beginning with "The Great Louse Detective".
+The duties of that task went to USAnimation, which also provided digital animation for "The Simpsons 138th Episode Spectacular".
+After said episode, digital coloring would not be attempted again until season 12's "Tennis the Menace", and again in season 14's "Treehouse of Horror XIII".
+The show permanently switched to digital animation a few episodes later, beginning with "The Great Louse Detective".

 Mickey Rooney guest starred as himself in the episode.
 Nancy Cartwright recalls in her autobiography My Life as a 10-Year-Old Boy that Rooney recorded his lines with the other actors.
 Although he was late for the session, she comments that he was "so full of pep" and very enthusiastic about the role.